ArgusMagnus/VaultCommander/README.md

-# BitwardenExtender
+# VaultCommander
-Tool to extend the Bitwarden Client on Windows
+Tool to extend the Bitwarden/Keeper Client on Windows

 ## Installation
 Powershell: